Gregjarvez/mrgregory.dev/src/pages/articles/Extended-Backus–Naur-form/index.md

 Before explaining the seemingly gibberish up there, take a look at the table above I will wait.

-Done ?.
+Done ?
 The example is [groot's](https://unsplash.com/photos/K5TfhhrNs20) entire vocabulary 😅 expressed as productions.
 And no, it's not a joke.
 From the table above, we know _=_ is a definition.
 The token to the left side of the definition must always be a non-terminal symbol.
-And the right side a terminal and or a sequence of non-terminal symbols.
+The right side a terminal, and or a sequence of non-terminal symbols.

 Good, we are now equipped to read Groot's production rules.
 A _letter_ is defined as one of the terminal symbols "A" through "T".
 A _delimiter_ is defined as a terminal whitespace or a terminal poker face smiley.
 A _character_ is defined as a _letter_ or _delimiter_.
 A _word_ is defined as a character or repetition of characters.
-Simple, isn't it ?.
+Simple, isn't it ?
 From the above production rules, Groot can say **I AM GROOT** with a poker face 🙃.
-Golang specification expresses language syntax by building up these linear production rules which are so easy to read !.
+Golang specification expresses language syntax by building up these linear production rules which are so easy to read !
 Hiding complexity in meaningful terminal symbols and avoiding repetition.

 ### For Statement in EBNF